EarthScope/emc-notebooks/README.md

        The directory where the notebook stores its output files under.

      samples/
-       A directory of sample EMC model netCDF files.
+       A directory of sample EMC model files.

     CHANGES.txt
       History of changes to this package.